Other French Honoraries by Dr. Scott Fish

 Tau Psi Omega

 Tau Psi Omega was a French honorary fraternity (society) established at Duke University in 1938.
-The organization grew out of Le Salon Français, a small group of enthusiastic students who met occasionally, starting in1932, at the home of of the professors of Romance languages in order to improve their language skills through conversation.
+The organization grew out of Le Salon Français, a small group of enthusiastic students who met occasionally, starting in1932, at the home of onr the professors of Romance languages in order to improve their conversational skills in French.
 (10) The group quickly gained membership and began to meet on Thursday evenings for coffee, before changing its name to The French Club in 1935 and subsequently meeting every Wednesday in the President's Club Room for conversation, games, discussing current events, and giving short plays and skits.
-(11) When more advanced students desired a more limited group in order to gain greater proficiency in French, and through the efforts of the group's sponsors Dr. Neal Dow and his wife Marie Linière Dow, the French honorary Tau Psi Omega was founded in 1938; student Roscoe Lee Strickland, Jr. served as the first president of the local (Alpha) chapter.
+(11) When some advanced students desired a more limited group in order to gain greater proficiency in French, and through the efforts of the group's sponsors Dr. Neal Dow and his wife Marie Linière Dow, the French honorary Tau Psi Omega was founded in 1938; student Roscoe Lee Strickland, Jr. served as the first president of the local (Alpha) chapter.
 (12) The society's purpose was "to stimulate interest in the French language and culture" and membership was granted to those students who had achieved a B average in French.
 The society organized annual spring plays and one-act plays, including Il faut qu'une porte soit ouverte ou fermée by Alfred de Musset and Grigoire by Théodore de Banville.
 The society also established affiliation with nearby universities in the hopes of chartering other chapters, but it is not known if other chapters were chartered.
 (13)

 The French Honor Society